jperth1/Pewlett-Hackard-Analysis/README.md

 ## Overview of Pewlett-Hackard Analysis

-As babybooms begin to retire, Pewlett-Hacker is planning for the future of the company.
-This analysis aims to aid decision makers at Pewlett-Hackard in planning for the large number employees who will be retiring in the near future.
+This analysis aims to aid decision makers at Pewlett-Hackard in planning for the large number of employees who will be retiring in the near future.
 This analysis aims to answer the following necessary questions for effective planning:

 1. Who will be retiring in the next few years
 2. How many positions will Pewlett-Hacker need to fill